-- 28. The Party shall have a Rules Committee comprising one Board member ("Board appointee") and up to 4 other Members ("other members").
+- 28. The Party shall have a Rules Committee comprising one Board member and up to 4 other Members ("other members").
 Other members must be Party Members who are not currently Board or Council members. - 29.
 The Board shall appoint the one Board member and shall have the power to replace that appointee at any time.
 The AGM shall appoint the other members to hold office until the next AGM.
 The Board may nominate other members and nominations may also be received from the floor.
 If there are more than 4 nominations of other members, the meeting shall decide which of them shall be selected, by such means as the person chairing the meeting shall determine.
-The appointments must be formally approved by the meeting. - 30.
-Within two weeks of the AGM the Board appointee shall convene a meeting of the Rules Committee, so that the Rules Committee can elect a chairperson, who must be one of the other members. - 31.
+The appointments must be formally approved by the meeting.

+- 30. At the first Board meeting after the conclusion of the AGM, the Board shall appoint one of the other members to chair the Rules Committee and the person so appointed shall be responsible for convening meetings of the Committee as and when required. - 31.
 Where there is a casual vacancy among the other members or where for any other reason the Committee thinks it desirable, the Rules Committee may co-opt no more than one Party Member (who is not a current Board or Council member) to join the committee.
 The co-opted member shall have the same status as a duly appointed other member and shall hold office until the next AGM.